Corruption in local government

 Corruption in local government refers to the misuse of public office and resources by individuals in positions of power at the local level for personal gain or the benefit of select groups.
 It involves the abuse of entrusted authority, bribery, embezzlement, fraud, nepotism, and other forms of illicit activities that undermine the integrity and effectiveness of local governance.

 Types

 There are several types of political corruption that occur in local government.
 Some are more common than others, and some are more prevalent to local governments than to larger segments of government.
 Local governments may be more susceptible to corruption because interactions between private individuals and officials happen at greater levels of intimacy and with more frequency at more decentralized levels.
 Forms of corruption pertaining to money like bribery, extortion, embezzlement, and graft are found in local government systems.
 Other forms of political corruption are nepotism and patronage systems.
-One historical example was the Black Horse Cavalry, a group of New York state legislators accused of blackmailing corporations.